pingan8787/awesome-ai-tools/README.md

 72. [AutoResponder.ai](https://www.autoresponder.ai/) 👉 AutoResponder.ai automatically replies to messages from your favorite messengers using AI.
 There are many settings to customize the app to your liking.

+73. [YourSearch AI](https://yoursearch.ai/) 👉 An AI-powered search engine designed to facilitate personalized internet research directly in your favorite messenger
+74. [Odin AI](https://getodin.ai/) 👉 An Advanced ChatGPT Alternative With Constant Access To Real-Time Factual Information.

+75. [CapeChat](https://capeprivacy.com/) 👉 Keep sensitive data private while still using ChatGPT.

+76. [ChatGPT for iOS](https://apps.apple.com/app/openai-chatgpt/id6448311069) 👉 Free app that brings ChatGPT to iOS devices

+77. [PrivateGPT](https://privategpt.thesamur.ai/) 👉 Your offline personal AI Assistant.
+100% Privacy and Secure.

+78. [Opera Aria](https://blogs.opera.com/desktop/2023/05/opera-unveils-integrated-browser-ai-aria/) 👉 Aria is an AI chatbot developed by Opera, integrated directly into their web browser sidebar.
+It acts as a virtual assistant, providing users with various features and capabilities.

 ## 10. <a name='ResearchEducation'></a>📚 Research & Education

 1. [AI Alfred](https://www.theaialfred.com/) 👉 Summarize what you want in 1 single click, using AI